 based on Bolutek BK3231 pin

 Within Arduino IDE was chosen COM-port of the attached to the PC USB-TTL (RS-232) adapter, that one was noted above.
 Then was opened Port Monitor, the 9600 baud and Both NL&CR options was chosen.

-Then next AT-commands was sended to the Bolutek BK3231 module via Arduino IDE Port Monitor:
+Then next AT-commands were sended to the Bolutek BK3231 module via Arduino IDE Port Monitor:

 |AT-command was sended||What the mean the AT-command and how must be modified|